Melnykites: The Second World War and collaboration with the Nazis

 Map of the Reich Commissariat of Ukraine, the 1941-1942 Axis advance into the Soviet Union, and the initial 1941 OUN(m) expeditionary groups.
-(Note: Starting points taken from the encyclopaedia; paths from a map in Armstrong.)
+(Note: Starting points taken from the Encyclopedia of Ukraine; paths from a map in Armstrong (1963)).

 From their bases in Berlin and Kraków, the OUN(m) and OUN(b) formed expeditionary groups, intending to follow the Wehrmacht into Ukraine during the June 1941 German invasion of the Soviet Union to recruit supporters and set up local governments with the OUN(b) having formed the Nachtigall and Roland battalions under the Abwehr in February.
 One group of Melnykites based in Chelm attempted to march into Volhynia intending to precede the Wehrmacht advance and welcome German troops, though they were ambushed and killed by OUN(b) members on the banks of the River Bug.

 In July, 500 OUN(m) members penetrated into Ukraine in the form of expeditionary groups, each tasked with a specific route, from bases organised on the territory of the General Government whereafter they organised municipal administrations, civic institutions, schools, and newspapers.
 The first expeditionary groups into Central and Eastern Ukraine were directed by Provid members Mykola Stsiborskyi and Omelyan Senyk.
 In contrast to the OUN(b) that unilaterally proclaimed an independent Ukrainian state in Lviv on 30 June, the OUN(m) avoided such actions and sought to gain favour with the SS and the Wehrmacht, serving as interpreters and advisors, in pursuit of a military-political arrangement similar to that of Tiso's Slovakia and Ustaša Croatia.
-(Note: Radchenko [trans.]: "During the German-Soviet war, the OUN (m) tried to establish cooperation with the Reich in order to create a totalitarian Ukrainian state within Hitler's 'New Europe'.
+(Note: Radchenko: "During the German-Soviet war, the OUN (m) tried to establish cooperation with the Reich in order to create a totalitarian Ukrainian state within Hitler's 'New Europe'.
 The Melnykites had more patience than the Banderites and were ready to make concessions to the Germans.
 For example, they agreed to postpone the proclamation of Ukrainian independence.
 Supporters of Colonel Melnyk expressed their willingness to work in collaborationist bodies (police, self-government), propaganda, serve in the Wehrmacht or SS and thus 'build a state from below'.")
 Melnykites met with Reichskommissar Erich Koch in Lviv to assure the Germans of their loyalty though Melnyk himself would nevertheless have his movements restricted to Berlin under house arrest in mid-1941.

 Triumphal arches welcoming the Nazi occupation in Western Ukraine.

 In Cyrillic, they read "Glory to Hitler! - Glory to Melnyk!".

 Following the recapture of Northern Bukovina by Romanian and German forces in mid-1941, the Romanian authorities severely repressed Ukrainian nationalists leading to outbreaks of fighting in some districts between Ukrainian nationalists and the Romanian gendarmerie, following which nationalists fled to the territory of the Reichskommissariat Ukraine where they were assisted by Melnykite collaborators in joining Ukrainian Auxiliary Police units.
 The local police forces were generally complicit in the implementation of the Holocaust whereby they guarded Jewish ghettos, rounded up Jews for extermination, and sometimes participated in massacres.